be/Ghostless/README.md

 #### How do I add an author image?

-Ghost Admin -> Settings -> User -> Profile Picture
+Ghost Admin -> Settings -> User -> Profile Picture.

+#### How do I enable Disqus comments?

+Edit post.hbs, search for `disqus_shortname` and replace it's `example` value with your Disqus user short name.

 ### Limitations

 Please note that due to limitations in Ghost the following features are not yet available:

-- comments
 - pages
 - navigation links
 - category links